 Be Realistic About What You Can Afford

-There's no getting around the big dollars involved here -- median home prices are (as of this writing in 2010) around $150,000 to $250,000 (depending on region), and in many areas it's far higher than that.
-Even with the market slumping, this is still a lot of money, and prices are likely to rise eventually, if history is any indicator.
-And that purchase price doesn't include closing costs and ongoing costs like homeowners' insurance, property taxes, and maintenance.
+There's no getting around the big dollars involved here -- median home prices are (as of 2015) around $180,000 (with variations depending on region), and in many areas home cost far more than that.
+Even after the market having slumped, this is a lot of money.
+And, prices are likely to rise eventually, if history is any indicator.
+Plus, that purchase price doesn't include closing costs and ongoing costs like homeowners' insurance, property taxes, and maintenance.
 Here's how to go about determining what you can realistically afford.

 Review your budget and housing options.
 Set your sights on something that won't break your monthly budget.
 Once you build some equity, you can move up.